carlos-alves-one/MSc-Data-Science-AI-Thesis/README.md

 ## License

-This work is shared for educational and research purposes.
+This project is shared for educational and research purposes.
 Please cite appropriately if you use any part of this research in your work.